ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```@repl quickstart
 plot_tmrcas(arg, npoints = 300, noprogress = true)
 ```
-As you might have noticed, computing tMRCAs is *slow* process.
-The `npoints` arguments allows trading precision for speed, as it limits computation to a grid of approximately 200 points.
-By default, the tMRCA is evaluated at *every* breakpoint, which is *very* slow.
-You might also have noticed that computation is done concurrently: this helps speed up things a little.
+As you may have noticed, computing tMRCAs is a *slow* process.
+The `npoints` argument allows trading precision for speed, as it limits computation to a grid of approximately 200 points.
+By default, the tMRCA is evaluated at every breakpoint, which is very slow.
+You may also have noticed that computation is done concurrently; this helps speed things up a little.
 Finally, a progress meter should be displayed.
 I disabled it via the `noprogress = true` parameter because my output is static, but there is probably no reason for you to do so.

 !!! note "Julia👶: Multi-Threading"
     Julia is built with multi-threading in mind.
 For instance, you can get the number of active threads via [`Base.Threads.nthreads`](@extref).
-To set the number of thread, just invoke julia with the `-t N` switch where `N` is the desired number.
+To set the number of threads, just invoke Julia with the `-t N` switch, where `N` is the desired number.

 ---

-The algorithm use to build `arg` is exact in the sense that every new event is sampled conditional on the whole graph, or more precisely the subgraph that is already built at the time of sampling.
-Of course, since we are also working conditional on a set of haplotypes, we have to put some additional restrictions on distributions compared sampler such as msprime.
-Moonshine is exact in the sense that there is no SMC-type trickery going on.
-That being said, we emphatically have nothing against Markovian approximation of the recombination.
-In fact, Moonshine is able to perform aforementioned trickery.
-[`build!`](@ref) accepts a keyword argument named `winwidth` which, as its name suggests, controls the window of positions considered when sampling an event.
+The algorithm used to build `arg` is exact in the sense that each new event is sampled conditional on the entire graph, or more precisely the subgraph that is already built at the time of sampling.
+Of course, since we are also working conditional on a set of haplotypes, we have to impose additional restrictions on the distributions compared to samplers such as msprime.
+Moonshine is exact in the sense that there is no SMC-type trickery involved.
+That being said, we emphatically have nothing against Markovian approximations of recombination.
+In fact, Moonshine is able to perform aformentioned trickery. [`build!`](@ref) accepts a keyword argument named `winwidth` which, as its name suggests, controls the window of positions considered when sampling an event.
 It is infinite by default, leading to "exact" sampling.
 Setting it to 0 leads to "approximate" SMC-type sampling with potentially significant speed gains.
 Let's do a quick comparison.
 ```@repl quickstart